 There are four stages of heartworm disease:

-- In stage one, pets have no symptoms at all.
+- Stage one: pets have no symptoms at all.
 A blood test can detect heartworm larvae.

-- In stage two they have mild symptoms such as getting tired more easily or an occasional cough.
+- Stage two: animals have mild symptoms such as tiring easily or an occasional cough.

-- More serious symptoms appear once they reach stage three, when the infection is more widespread.
-By then, your pet will experience trouble breathing and persistent coughing.
+- Stage three: the infection is widespread.
+Your pet will experience trouble breathing and persistent coughing.

-- By stage four your pet will likely show signs of serious illness, including loss of interest in exercise and coughing up blood.
+- Stage four: your pet will show signs of serious illness, including loss of interest in exercise and coughing up blood.

-Perhaps the most important thing to keep in mind is that heartworm prevention is the best course of action.
-It’s not only cheaper than treating the condition, but your pet will live a longer, healthier, happier life if you keep heartworms away.
+The most important thing to know is that heartworm prevention is the best course of action.
+Prevention is not only cheaper than treating the condition, but your pet will live a longer, healthier, happier life if you keep heartworms away.

-For more information, click here to read Dr. Simone Lemieux’s article on Heartworm in Dogs and Cats.
+For more information, read Dr. Simone Lemieux’s article on Heartworm in Dogs and Cats.